cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 intended to be useful in a Parsing Expression Grammar (PEG) parser interpretation (see {{Appendix A of -cddl}} for an introduction into PEG).
-{{squash}} briefly discusses implementation considerations for when it is desired to integrate some specific ABNF grammars into overall ABNF grammar.

 Overall ABNF Definition for Extended Diagnostic Notation {#grammar}
 --------------------------------------------------------